PBLA Background

 Action-Oriented Feedback | Feedback that provides students with a way forward to close the gap between current and desired performance.
 Action-oriented feedback focuses on what students are doing that they should continue to do, what they need to do more of, what they might consider doing, and what they should stop doing. |

-Analytic Criteria | Criteria related to appropriateness, sufficiency, and accuracy of specific factors related to communication, such as grammar, pronunciation, vocabulary |
+Analytic Criteria | Criteria related to appropriateness, sufficiency, and accuracy of specific factors related to communication, such as grammar, pronunciation, vocabulary. |

 Assessment | The process of collecting information about student learning.
 Throughout the learning process, assessment is used to inform teaching and student learning.
 As a result of assessment, teachers can adjust their teaching.
 Students also benefit from assessment.
 They need to receive a considerable amount of descriptive feedback to enable them to continue or adjust what they are doing to be effective learners. |

-Assessment for Learning (AfL) Strategies | Five key strategies that are particularly effective in promoting learning in the classroom |
+Assessment for Learning (AfL) Strategies | Five key strategies that are particularly effective in promoting learning in the classroom by Leahy et at.:

-Assessment Task | A task that is designed to assess learning, is aligned to specific CLB performance conditions and competencies, has predetermined criteria for success, and is administered under consistent, test-like conditions |
+Assessment Task (AT) | A task that is designed to assess learning, is aligned to specific CLB performance conditions and competencies, has predetermined criteria for success, and is administered under consistent, test-like conditions |

-Awareness-Raising activities | Learning activities intended to engage students in a topic, determine what they already know, and focus their attention on specific features of a task or text |
+Awareness-Raising activities | Learning activities intended to engage students in a topic, determine what they already know, and focus their attention on specific features of a task or text. |

-CALL | Computer Assisted Language Learning) Any process in which a learner uses a computer, i.e. computer, network, peripheral devices, PDAs, MP3 players, mobile phones, SMART Boards, etc. and, as a result, improves his or her language |
+CALL | Computer Assisted Language Learning) Any process in which a learner uses a computer, i.e. computer, network, peripheral devices, PDAs, MP3 players, mobile phones, SMART Boards, etc. and, as a result, improves his or her language. |

 Classroom-Based Assessment | Assessment in which teachers plan for and implement their own assessment instruments and procedures to monitor and evaluate student progress in their classrooms.
 Also referred to as “teacher-based assessment” or “authentic assessment.” |